 - Neuroticism: Neuroticism is the tendency of showing anger, anxiety, and all other kinds of negative emotions.
 People with high levels of neuroticism are more aggressive and tend to have less mental stability as compared to people with less neuroticism.
 According to Hans Eysenck’s “Theory of Personality”, neuroticism is interlinked with a low tolerance in stressful situations.

-Behavioral assessment helps in determining the personality of the candidates so that the right candidate can be selected for the company.
+Behavioral assessment helps in determining the personality of the candidates so that the right talent quality can be selected for the company.
+Thus the benefits of behavioral assessments are multifold.

 Psychologists execute various techniques to evaluate the personality of a person.
 Some of the common techniques as undertaken by psychologists are: